Tropical Depression Bill soaks Texas, kills one, brings flood worries

 More than 45 percent of U.S. refining capacity and half of natural gas processing capacity sits along the U.S. Gulf Coast.

-(Additional reporting by Lisa Maria Garza in Dallas, Terry Wade, Kristen Hays, Erwin Seba and Anna Driver in Houston; Editing by Bill Trott and Sandra Maler)
+(Additional reporting by Lisa Maria Garza in Dallas, Terry Wade, Kristen Hays, Erwin Seba and Anna Driver in Houston; Editing by Bill Trott)